 If you want to have enough money in retirement, make sure your lifestyle matches your budget.
 How much do you need to cover your bills?
 How much do you typically spend doing the things you enjoy — such as concerts, dining out and travel?
 Factor in the cost of health care, too — most people qualify for Medicare coverage at age 65 — to get a more accurate sense of how much is enough for your happy retirement.

 And remember that happiness is not just a fabulous vacation or four rounds of golf a week.
 “Find a way to savor small things,” says Christine Benz, director of personal finance at Morningstar.
 “Throughout our lives, it's the little things that get us up in the morning.”
+It’s a valuable lesson that has been reinforced by the pandemic.
 Walking your dog, enjoying coffee and the newspaper, having dinner with your spouse — those are what make a happy retirement, and they cost next to nothing.

 Secret No. 2: Make health a priority

 You can't control your genetics, which are a big part of how your health will hold up in retirement.
 But you can actively work to make sure your health is as good as possible.